Stratum Producer APIs

 import { base } from "./base";

-Any number of options defined by the Block’s Base.
+Any number of options defined by the Block’s Base, as well as preset: string.

 For example, this Block is run with one repository option: